How to use this site to get your Idaho Boundary Trail GPS tracks & waypoints:

 5. Open the files in Mapsource (OR Topo or other software) and you can see the Idaho Boundary Trail on your computer screen.

 6. Transfer the waypoints using the cable that came with your GPS.
 Open the waypoints file, and connect your GPS to your computer.
-Click “Transfer,” then “Send to Device,” and check only the waypoints box.
+Click “Transfer", check only the "Waypoints" box, then “Send to Device,”.
+If your Device can handle 10,000 points and at least 100 tracks, also check the "Tracks" box before clicking on "Send to Device".

-7. If your GPS doesn’t have the ability to store long tracks (and it probably does not), download IBT Transparencies Zip File Unzip, open it, and it will install the transparencies into Mapsource.
-Your computer and your antivirus program may complain, but the file is safe.
+7. If your GPS doesn’t have the ability to store long tracks (and older units don't), download IBT Transparencies Zip File Unzip, open it, run the installation files to install the transparencies into Mapsource.
+Your browser and/or your antivirus program may complain, but the file is safe.
 This ONLY works on Garmin software & GPS units.
 Open Mapsource, click on “view” then “show toolbars”, and make sure “view” is checked.
 A small window will open at the top left of your screen, showing what maps are installed.
 You can find the transparencies there, because Mapsource recognizes them as maps.

 8. Next step is to make a mapset to install in your GPS.
 In the map window, click on Topo 100K, if that’s what you want to use on the hike.
 (If you have the 24K maps, it works the same way.)
 In the map scale window, select “100 miles”.
 Using the “hand” tool, center the state of Idaho.
 Go to “tools” and select “map.”
 The cursor turns into a yellow square.
 Hold down the left mouse button and select maps that cover the entire state, plus a generous margin around the border, because the Idaho Boundary Trail winds back and forth into all the adjacent states (but not Canada).
 Go back to the map window and select the main tracks map (IBT_Main) and the alternate tracks map (IBT_Alt) you just installed.
 (Note that you can’t see the tracks unless your map scale is set to 30 miles or less.)
 Using the map tool, select both of them.
 Now your IBT mapset is complete.
 Go to the map tab at the left side of your screen, and see a list of all the maps you selected.
 At the bottom, don’t select “Include Route Calculation Data”.
 Click on “Map Set Name,” then deselect “Auto name the map set”.
 Highlight the map names in the little window, and rename it to anything you want, like: IBT 100K.